docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 layout: post
 author: nikoberry
 image:
-  path: /images/docs-as-tests-for-rest.png
+  path: /images/validate-api-with-doc-detective.png
-  thumbnail: /images/docs-as-tests-for-rest.png
+  thumbnail: /images/validate-api-with-doc-detective.png
-title: "Docs as Tests for REST"
+title: "Validate an API with Doc Detective"
 date: 2024-01-23 00:00:00 -0000
 categories: tutorial doc-detective REST APIs
 ---

 Docs as Tests draws on many of the same principles as test-driven-development and data-driven-development and, as such, is a natural fit for REST API documentation.

 Our tool of choice for this tutorial is [Doc Detective](https://doc-detective.com/).
-Doc Detective is a new open-source tool that brings the power of QA engineering-style assertion tests to technical documentation.
-The codifier of Docs as Tests also develops it and is, at the time of writing, the only tool built with Docs as Tests in mind.
+Doc Detective is an open-source tool that brings the power of QA engineering-style assertion tests to technical documentation.
+The codifier of Docs as Tests also develops it, and it is, at the time of writing, the only tool built with Docs as Tests in mind.

 This tutorial assumes you know the following: